snastase/possible-worlds/README.md

-# possible-worlds
+# Possible Worlds
-Code for the Possible Worlds dataset collected as part of the Digital Brain Project
+Code for the Possible Worlds dataset collected at USC as part of the Digital Brain Project